caolan/magery/README.md

 ```

 By modifying `this.context`, the `updateName()` function will cause
-the page to update to reflect the new template data.
+the page to update and display the new template data.
 You can now type
 "universe" into the textbox and see the message update to "Hello,
 universe!" as you type.
 [View page][hello-universe].